 How to run cross validation with scikit-learn

-The cross_val_score() helper fits a fresh estimator clone for each fold and returns one test score per split.
-Pairing it with a Pipeline keeps preprocessing inside each training fold, which avoids fitting the scaler on rows that later become test data.
+The cross_val_score() helper fits a fresh estimator clone for every split and returns one test score per fold.
+Keeping StandardScaler and SVC in a Pipeline ensures that each scaler learns only from the training rows for its fold.

 Steps to run cross validation with scikit-learn:

-1. Create run_cross_validation.py with a pipeline, splitter, and scoring call.
+1. Create run_cross_validation.py with the imports and iris feature matrix.

 run_cross_validation.py